sunny-aguilar/python-dsa/educative/class-01/notes.md

 an advantage over a better algorithm running on slower hardware.

 ### Analytical Evaluation
+Since comparing algorithms has various factores that make it almost impossible to evaluate, we are forced to do an analytical / theoretical comparison.

 ## 2. Intro to Asymptotic Analysis and Big O